From Ground Zero to Global Hero: How to Make the Most of Product Localization

 Last but not least, it’s important to localize your product documentation and support content.
 This includes things like user manuals, how-to videos, FAQs, and so on.

 It might seem like a lot of work for little gain, but keep in mind that being able to provide multilingual customer support is key for customer retention.
 Most customers will use this content to make themselves at home with your product.
 It also means that they’ll be less likely to contact customer support if they can figure out how to solve the problem on their own.

 Poorly localized documentation is one of the nastiest concealed sources of customer churn and support expenses.
 So make sure to get it right, however daunting the task may seem.

-🗒 Tip » Be sure to configure all “Learn More” links in your product UI in such a way that they take users to a localized version of the documentation.
+🗒 Tip » Ensure that all “Learn more” and similar link buttons in your product UI are configured in such a way that they take users to a localized version of your documentation.

 Localization testing and QA

 Localization testing and QA, often called LQA in the industry, is an essential part of the localization process.
 It’s important to make sure that all localized versions of your product are functionally equivalent, and that all translated copy is accurate and error-free.